wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/03-Advanced-Blocks/01-React-without-JSX.md

 This block was built using the `create-block` tool, uses JSX for the block content in the editor and when the content is saved, as well as `@wordpress/scripts` for building the block.

-In the same WordPress Training Team GitHub repository, you can also find a [version of the Copyright Date block](https://github.com/wptrainingteam/plugin-developer/blob/trunk/rps-copyright-date-block.1.0.0.zip) that doesn't use JSX or a build step.
+In the same WordPress Training Team GitHub repository, you can also find a [version of the Copyright Date block](https://github.com/wptrainingteam/plugin-developer/blob/trunk/rps-copyright-date-block.1.0.0.zip) that doesn't use JSX or a build process.

 Download that file now, install it in your local WordPress site, and activate it.